Evolutionary approaches to depression: Background

-Major depression (also called "major depressive disorder", "clinical depression" or often simply "depression") is a leading cause of disability worldwide, and in 2000 was the fourth leading contributor to the global burden of disease (measured in DALYs); it is also an important risk factor for suicide.
-It is understandable, then, that clinical depression is thought to be a pathology—a major dysfunction of the brain.
+Depression is a mental disorder characterized by pervasive low mood, diminished motivation, and loss of pleasure from normally enjoyable activities.
+It is a risk factor for disability and suicide, and contributes significantly to disease burden worldwide.
+Depression is hence thought to be a pathological state of one's brain.

 In most cases, rates of organ dysfunction increase with age, with low rates in adolescents and young adults, and the highest rates in the elderly.
-These patterns are consistent with evolutionary theories of aging which posit that selection against dysfunctional traits decreases with age (because there is a decreasing probability of surviving to later ages).

-In contrast to these patterns, prevalence of clinical depression is high in all age categories, including otherwise healthy adolescents and young adults.
-In one study of the US population, for example, the 12 month prevalence for a major depression episode was highest in the youngest age category (15- to 24-year-olds).
-The high prevalence of unipolar depression (excluding depression associated bipolar disorder) is also an outlier when compared to the prevalence of other mental disorders such as major intellectual disability, autism, schizophrenia and even the aforementioned bipolar disorder, all with prevalence rates about one tenth that of depression, or less.
-As of 2017, the only mental disorders with a higher prevalence than depression are anxiety disorders.
+These patterns are consistent with evolutionary theories of aging, which posit that selection against dysfunctional traits decreases with age (because there is a decreasing probability of surviving to later ages).
+In contrast to these patterns, prevalence of clinical depression is high across all age categories.
+In one 1993 study of the US population, the 12 month prevalence of major depressive episodes was highest in the youngest age category (15- to 24-year-olds), making it an outlier when compared to the prevalence of other mental disorders such as intellectual disability, autism, and schizophrenia, where all of the latter have prevalence rates about one tenth that of depression, or less.
+As of 2017, depression is the second most common mental disorder behind anxiety.

 The common occurrence and persistence of a trait like clinical depression with such negative effects early in life is difficult to explain.
 (Rates of infectious disease are high in young people, of course, but clinical depression is not thought to be caused by an infection.)
-Evolutionary psychology and Evolutionary Psychiatry, and their application in evolutionary medicine suggest how behaviour and mental states, including seemingly harmful states such as depression, may have been beneficial adaptations of human ancestors which improved the fitness of individuals or their relatives.
-It has been argued, for example, that Abraham Lincoln's lifelong depression was a source of insight and strength.
+Evolutionary psychology and evolutionary psychiatry, and their application in evolutionary medicine suggest how behaviour and mental states, including seemingly harmful states such as depression, may have been beneficial adaptations of human ancestors which improved the fitness of individuals or their relatives.
+For example, Shenk (2005) suggests that Abraham Lincoln's lifelong depression was a source of insight and strength.
 Some even suggest that "we aren't designed to have happiness as our natural default" and so a state of depression is the evolutionary norm.

 The following hypotheses attempt to identify a benefit of depression that outweighs its obvious costs.

 Such hypotheses are not necessarily incompatible with one another and may explain different aspects, causes, and symptoms of depression.